OttieOtter

 After a day of hiking, we returned to our campsite in the Red Buckeye Camping area and relaxed underneath the trees.

-On Saturday, we woke early and hiked the 1.4 mile Red Buckeye Trail and the 1.74 mile White Oak Trail.
-Both trails have sections that run along the banks of the Brazos river.
-At the time of our visit, the river was at normal levels, but it was evident that the water had recently been much higher.
+On Saturday, we woke early and hiked the 1.4-mile Red Buckeye Trail and the 1.74-mile White Oak Trail.
+Both trails have sections that run along the banks of the Brazos River.
+The river was at normal levels, but it was evident that the water had recently been much higher.

-We were lucky to have visited Brazos Bend State Park in February, when the weather was dry.
-In late May, 2016, record rainfall caused the Brazos river to flood well out of its banks, and caused major damage to communities along the river, including Brazos Bend State Park...
+We were lucky to have visited Brazos Bend State Park in February when the weather was dry.
+In late May 2016, record rainfall forced the Brazos River to flood well out of its banks and caused extensive damage to communities along the river, including Brazos Bend State Park.

 Brazos Bend State Park Red Buckeye Trail Sign